huhuhang/contributing-guidelines/how-to-start.md

    4. `timeout`: Default `0`, which means no limit on the execution time of the script, if set, it means a limit on the number of seconds to execute.
    5. `showstderr`: Default is `false`, set to true to show stderr returned by the script, and no longer displays hint.
 4. `skills`: The skills of the step. it comes from the official skills tree.
 [See more details](introduction-of-skill-tree.md).
 5. `layout`: (Optional) The layout of the step, must be `doc-workbench-split` or `doc-fullscreen`.
-Intro and finish step default to `doc-fullscreen` if not filled, other steps default to `doc-workbench-split` if not filled.
+Intro and finish step default to `doc-fullscreen`, other steps default to `doc-workbench-split` if not filled.

 #### Assets